-Students may purchase a second lunch for \$2.75 or second breakfast for \$1.75.
+If a child would like to purchase a second breakfast or lunch, the cost is \$1.50 for breakfast and \$2.50 for lunch.
+Second meals can be purchased by funding the child's account using www.myschoolbucks.com, cash or check.
 Milk is available with each lunch or breakfast or may be purchased separately for 35 cents.
 A bottle of water or a fountain drink is also included with their meal.

 A student must take a complete meal in order for the meal to be free.
 A bottle of water or entrée only, for example, will be charged at a la carte pricing.